The Last Salute

 The Last Salute is a British comedy television series which first aired on BBC One 15 March 1998 to 29 August 1999.
 The series follows the misadventures of an AA patrolman in Hampshire in the early 1960s.

-Actors who appeared in individual episodes include Christopher Villiers, Hilary Mason, John Junkin, Eva Gray, Lill Roughley, Paul Brooke, Christopher Benjamin, Frances White, and Geoffrey Beevers.
+Actors who appeared in various episodes include Christopher Villiers, Hilary Mason, John Junkin, Eva Gray, Lill Roughley, Paul Brooke, Christopher Benjamin, Frances White, and Geoffrey Beevers.